-- 'The Lord proved their message was true by giving them power to do miraculous signs and wonders'-in the Western world even if we do believe that supernatural healings and wonders can happen we don't often think of signs and wonders as proving the message.
-We are so used to believing in abstract theories as a society that we can make this mistake with our faith.
-God wants to use signs and wonders to prove himself. - 'Paul noticed him and realized he had faith to be healed.'-Faith often, though not always, plays an important role in healings.
-Paul sees this man's faith while he is preaching to a crowd.
-He wants to see the Lord prove his message especially since he is with people who have little knowledge of the God of Israel. - 'We are merely human beings like yourselves!'-The demonstration of God's power is almost too effective.
+- 'The Lord proved their message was true by giving them power to do miraculous signs and wonders'-Paul and Barnabas don't just make good arguments.
+By the help of the Holy Spirit, they demonstrate what this good news they're telling can actually do in a person's life. - 'Paul noticed him and realized he had faith to be healed.'-faith often, though not always, plays an important role in healings.
+Paul picks this man out of the crowd as someone who especially has faith in what Paul is preaching.
+It seems like having this model of faith is particularly helpful here, where the people have pretty much no knowledge of the God of Israel.
+A sermon simply based on unpacking the Jewish scriptures would be particularly inadequate here. - 'We are merely human beings like yourselves!'-The demonstration of God's power is almost too effective.
 The people's only category for power is their pantheon of gods.
 They are used to sacrificing to their local gods in order to gain security and prosperity.
 In their experience such a big miracle could only be attributed to the very highest-ranking gods.
-The issues are so different here than in reaching the Jews and the God-fearers.
-Paul attempts to contextualize the good news for these completely pagan Gentiles, and appears to have some success.
-By the time they leave there are a number of believers. - 'some Jews arrived from Antioch and Iconium and turned the crowds into a murderous mob.'-As the success of the mission grows so does the persecution.
+The issues are so different here than in working with the Jews or even the God-fearers. - 'some Jews arrived from Antioch and Iconium and turned the crowds into a murderous mob.'- as the success of the mission grows, so does the opposition.
 There is now an active group traveling to cities many miles away to try and kill Paul and Barnabas.
-This is evidence for the region wide influence they are beginning to have.

-- 'They stoned Paul and dragged him out of the city, apparently dead.'-its unclear from the text if Paul actually died or not.
-Either way, after being stoned and appearing dead, a number of believers surrounded Paul and then witnessed him getting up and returning to the city.
-At minimum this is an amazing healing and a sign of the Holy Spirit's close presence in Paul's life. - 'Paul and Barnabas returned again to Lystra, Iconium, and Antioch of Pisidia,'-they were almost killed in all of these cities.
+This is evidence of the region wide influence they are beginning to have. - 'They stoned Paul and dragged him out of the city, apparently dead.'-it's unclear whether Paul actually dies or only almost dies.
+Either way, it's pretty amazing that he simply gets back up and goes back to work.
+By the Holy Spirit's help, nothing can get in Paul's way. - 'Paul and Barnabas returned again to Lystra, Iconium, and Antioch of Pisidia,'-they were almost killed in all of these cities.
 What are they doing going back?
-Besides great courage they are also motivated by the new believers they left in each city.
-This wider area was called Galatia and we know that soon after this trip Paul wrote his first letter to the Galatians.
-What started in Jerusalem 15 years before, as a completely Jewish movement, had now truly become a multi-cultural movement with clear evidence that the new Gentile church was not only started but also rapidly multiplying. - 'Paul and Barnabas also appointed elders in every church'-when are people ready to lead?
+Apparently, they see it as God's job to protect their lives--as God did indeed do at Lystra.
+Their job is to make sure that Jesus' good news firmly takes root in this entirely non-Jewish region.
+What started in Jerusalem 15 years before as a completely Jewish movement, has now truly become a rapidly multiplying, multicultural movement.
+Paul and Barnabas want to make sure that the momentum continues.

+'Paul and Barnabas also appointed elders in every church'-when are people ready to lead?
 It seems Paul and Barnabas don't waste much time raising up indigenous leadership among these young churches.
-Most likely in each city there are networks of house churches that have begun, rather than one large church that met in one place.
-We know from the content of the letter of Galatians that these new leaders make many mistakes.
+We know from the content of the letter of Galatians--a letter from Paul to this very group of churches-- that these new leaders make many mistakes.
 Paul does not seem to regret this choice and probably feels that this in fact is the best way to train up new leaders - through actual experience.